hweeks/home-panel/readme.md

 ## hpconfig

-Inside of the `app/` folder you need to place a config of this shape:
+Inside of the `app/` folder you need to place a config named `hpconfig.js` of this shape:

 ```js
 const config = {